codefornola/codefornola.github.io/README.md

 This repo is a [Jekyll](https://jekyllrb.com/) project for the Code for New Orleans static site to be hosted at [http://codeforneworleans.org/](http://codeforneworleans.org/).
 It's just a single page right now and it copies over the site made by Ken done in Wordpress.
-We haven't added a blog or chosen any themes.
+We haven't chosen any themes so feel free to contribute!

 Everything from the wordpress site is prefixed with `old_wordpress` and the layout is called `old_wordpress.html` to allow easy transitioning into something custom.